 - give a presentation, and

 - participate in all presentation meetings and discussions

 The goal is to make students not only read and understand research papers, but also write a research paper on their own, generate research ideas, and make a presentation in an understandable, clear way for the audience.

 Please note that all details regarding this seminar will be announced in the kick-off meeting, including the topics and deadlines for each task.

-The registration is carried out by the central registration process on the web site SUPRA maintained by the Computer Science Department.
+The registration is carried out via the central registration process on the web site SUPRA maintained by the Computer Science Department.